zakhar-kogan/kb-obsidian/pages/Microeconomics.md

 	- To get the consensus, we can *assume* the individual selfish choices (ir)rational people/agents will make in a game or situation
 	- Trade benefits everyone because...
 		- All the sides have some specializations (something they're good at), and trading helps each specialize to own strengths
-		- Every time we trade with another agent, it's because we wat
+		- Every time we trade with another agent, it's because we want something from the agent and are willing to give up something we have => value is created => welfare and happiness in society
+	-